Should You Pay off Your Student Loan Early?

 Would you be better off by saving?

-If the interest rate you can earn from savings is higher than the interest rate you pay on your loan, it makes sense to put your spare cash into savings rather than clear your student debt.
+If the interest rate you can earn from savings (after tax) is higher than the interest rate you pay on your loan, it could make sense to put your spare cash into savings rather than clear your student debt.

 Example: